Chapter 2 : A Bunch of Crushing Disappointments

 Elliot Cooper was calmly explaining how ‘The Lord of the Rings’ had changed his life and how he thought that might be an interesting take on the coursework criteria to cover a muggle Fantasy.

 Archibald was so shocked he had to sit down for the rest of the lesson.
-It went against the way of things, for students to actually
+It went against the way of things, for students to actually be productive.

 It wasn’t natural.